Bounds on Unique-Neighbor Codes: Some Useful Constructions

 \section{Some Useful Constructions}

+In what follows we make occasional comments that pertain to some well-known families of codes, that the reader may find interesting.
+However, no familiarity with coding theory is assumed.
+All the relevant background information may be found in standard texts such as \cite{richardson2008modern} and \cite{van1998introduction}.

-In this section we introduce a $(2^k-1-k)\times(2^k-1)$ binary matrix $U_k$ for $k=2,3,\ldots$ to be used below.
+In this section we introduce several constructions of binary matrices.
+The building blocks of these constructions are binary $(2^k-1-k)\times(2^k-1)$ matrices called $U_k$ that we define for $k=2,3,\ldots$.
+Further building blocks are $U_{k,m}$, which are $((2^k-1)m-k)\times((2^k-1)m)$ binary matrices.
 We define $U_k$ both recursively and directly.
 It is easy to verify by a simple inductive argument that the two definitions coincide.
-Here is the recursive one:
+Here is the recursive definition:

-where ${\bf1}_{m,n}$ is the all-$1$ matrix of dimensions $m\times n$.
+where $\mathbf{1}_{p\times q}$ is the all-$1$ matrix of dimensions $p\times q$.

 In the direct definition of $U_k$ we index its columns by all integers $2^k-1, 2^k-2,\ldots,1$, in this order.
 The rows are indexed by the subsequence of the above excluding the powers of $2$.
 Each row of $U_k$ has weight $3$.
-If the integer $m\in\{1,\ldots,2^k-1\}$ is not a power of $2$, such that $2^t<m<2^{t+1}$ for an integer $t$, then the three $1$ entries in row $m$ appear in columns $m, m-2^t$ and $2^t$.
+If the integer $m\in\{1,\ldots,2^k-1\}$ is not a power of $2$, such that $2^t<m<2^{t+1}$ for an integer~$t$, then the three $1$ entries in row $m$ appear in columns $m, m-2^t$ and $2^t$.

 For example,

 with rows called $7,6,5,3$ in this order and columns called $7,\ldots,1$.